Christianity in the 1st century: Growth of early Christianity

 Christian missionary activity spread "the Way" and slowly created early centers of Christianity with Gentile adherents in the predominantly Greek-speaking eastern half of the Roman Empire, and then throughout the Hellenistic world and even beyond the Roman Empire.
 (Note: Ecclesiastical historian Henry Hart Milman writes that in much of the first three centuries, even in the Latin-dominated western empire: "the Church of Rome, and most, if not all the Churches of the West, were, if we may so speak, Greek religious colonies [see Greek colonies for the background].
 Their language was Greek, their organization Greek, their writers Greek, their scriptures Greek; and many vestiges and traditions show that their ritual, their Liturgy, was Greek.")
 Early Christian beliefs were proclaimed in kerygma (preaching), some of which are preserved in New Testament scripture.
 The early Gospel message spread orally, probably originally in Aramaic, but almost immediately also in Greek.

 The scope of the Jewish-Christian mission expanded over time.
-While Jesus limited his message to a Jewish audience in Galilee and Judea, after his death his followers extended their outreach to all of Israel, and eventually the whole Jewish diaspora, believing that the Second Coming would only happen when all Jews had received the Gospel.
-Apostles and preachers traveled to Jewish communities around the Mediterranean Sea, and initially attracted Jewish converts.
-Within 10 years of the death of Jesus, apostles had attracted enthusiasts for "the Way" from Jerusalem to Antioch, Ephesus, Corinth, Thessalonica, Cyprus, Crete, Alexandria and Rome.
-Over 40 churches were established by 100, most in Asia Minor, such as the seven churches of Asia, and some in Greece in the Roman era and Roman Italy.
+While Jesus limited his message to a Jewish audience in Galilee and Judea, his followers after his death extended their outreach to all of Israel and eventually the whole Jewish diaspora since they that the Second Coming would happen only when all Jews had received the Gospel.
+Apostles and preachers traveled to Jewish communities around the Mediterranean Sea and initially attracted Jewish converts.

+Within 10 years of the death of Jesus, apostles had attracted enthusiasts for "the Way" from Jerusalem to Antioch, Ephesus, Corinth, Thessalonica, Cyprus, Crete, Alexandria, and Rome.
+Over 40 churches had been established by 100, mostly in Asia Minor, such as the seven churches of Asia, and some in Greece and Italy.